Quick page jumps:

 Some books wanting special comment: The Little Tales of Smethers, though thoroughly Dunsanian, is not speculative fiction save for (perhaps) one tale, and so is not included in the specfic lists.
 The half dozen “Jorkens” books of stories are of the classic form of the British “club tale”, told round the fireplace in a gentlemen’s club, but a substantial fraction of the tales are fantastic (or, occasionally, science-fictional), and even those that are not have that style and air one might call “far-awayness”; in any event it would be silly, very difficult, and ultimately pointless (as they are all collected together) to try to segregate individual Jorkens tales as to “speculative” or not.

-Finally, there remains a body of yet-uncollected work, speculative and other.
-Jeff Wyonch has presented a list of uncollected Dunsany to which it would be supererogation to attempt to add.
+Finally, even with all the recent “re-discovered” tales, there remains a body of yet-uncollected work, speculative and other.
+Jeff Wyonch has presented a list of uncollected Dunsany to which it would be supererogation to attempt to add (though, being from 2009, it may by now be dated).

 Return to the page top. ↑